lastemp/gpt-open-api-system/README.md

 You may need to ensure that you are running the commands with the correct MySQL user/password.

+1. Update OPENAI_API_KEY:
+   On Directory "gpt-open-api-system\src", open "api_layer.rs" and search for this line of code "let api_key: String = String::from("Bearer OPENAI_API_KEY") ".
+Replace OPENAI_API_KEY with your key to proceed with testing.

-1. Create `.env` file:
+2. Create `.env` file:

    ```ini
    SERVER_ADDR=127.0.0.1:8080
    ```

-5. Run the server:
+3. Run the server:

    ```shell
    cargo run
    ```

-6. Using a different terminal send an HTTP POST requests to the running server:
+4. Using a different terminal send an HTTP POST requests to the running server:

    Directory "gpt-open-api-system\apis" contains below listed api file:
    - processmessage.txt